SoftwareEngineeringToolDemos/ICSE-2011-Covana/build-vm/README.md

 ## Acknowledgements
 I would like to thank the uploader of the windows basebox "datacastle/windows7" for making it available on vagrant cloud.

+NOTE: For Visual Studio to open on startup, the VM should be restarted.
+Since the vagrant reload provisioner is throwing errors, it has been commented in the Vagrant script.
+It is advised that you restart the VM after all provisioning (provisioning sets up VS to open on startup) is done if you want Visual Studio to open on start up.